FlorianWilhelm/lda4rec/README.md

 Matrix Factorization for collaborative filtering is just solving an adjoint Latent Dirichlet Allocation model after all.

+> **_NOTE:_**  This sourcecode is AGPL-3-only licensed.
+If you require a more permissive licence, e.g. for
+> commercial reasons, contact me to obtain a licence for your business.

 ## Installation

 In order to set up the necessary environment: